AMFahim/stripe-currency-codes/README.md

 export default CurrencyList;
 ```
 Note: You can also use it in input fields, dropdown, or any necessery fields.
-It does not supported in backed api.
+It does not supported in backend api.

 ## Contributing